UNESCO World Heritage

 Tour Type – Small group photo tour workshop, 5 – 10 participants

 Skill Level – Suitable for ALL skill levels, novice to advanced

 Physical Difficulty – Light to Moderate

-Transportation – AIR: 1 internal flight, Bangkok – Chiang Rai; 4 international flights, Chaing Mai – Luang Prabang, Luang Prabang – Siem Reap, Siem Reap – Danang/Hoi An, Danang/Hoi An – Bangkok.
-LAND: Late model air conditioned vans w/ plenty of space, and small, late model buses.
-Extra gear can be left with vehicles
+Transportation – AIR: 1 internal flight, Bangkok – Chiang Rai; 3 international flights, Chaing Mai – Luang Prabang, Luang Prabang – Siem Reap, Siem Reap – Bangkok.
+LAND: Late model air conditioned vans w/ plenty of space, or 24 seat late model bus.
+Extra gear can be left with the vehicles

-Lux New Years’ Eve Dinner Party in Bangkok near Wat Arun, Chao Phraya River
+Lux Welcome Dinner Party in Bangkok near Wat Arun, Chao Phraya River

 Private Photo Session w/ Mekong Elephants